Orbis Launches on Ceramic Mainnet to Supercharge Social on Web3

 Orbis protocol will be represented by several collections of modules that developers can use to supercharge their applications.
 Developers building on Orbis can pick and choose modules as social lego bricks to power many different use cases:

 Direct Messagemodules to build a fully encrypted and decentralized chat application embedded on their own website

 Reactionsmodules can build a simple social feed that aggregates content specific to their project and community

 - A content platform developer using the

 Postsmodules can add a fully decentralized commenting system for readers and viewers to discuss and engage with the creator

-All of those modules have already been built and are now being used on orbis.club.
+All of these modules have already been built and are now being used on orbis.club.

 Unlocking the Power of Ceramic

-To gain adoption Web3 social must offer the same frictionless user experience as Web2 applications, all while bringing Web3 benefits such as composability, portability and decentralization.
+Web3 social must offer the same frictionless user experience as Web2 applications to gain adoption.
+All while bringing Web3 benefits such as composability, portability and decentralization.
 This is what Ceramic offers.